teleprint-me/regress/README.md

 A simple implementation of linear regression from scratch using pure Python.
 This project walks through the fundamental concepts behind linear regression and demonstrates how to implement it without relying on third-party libraries.

+## Table of Contents
+1. Overview
+2. Mean
+3. Variance
+4. Covariance
+5. Regression
+6. Coefficient of Determination
+7. Prediction
+8. How to Run
+9. Resources

 ## 1. Overview

 This project provides a basic introduction to key concepts in statistics and regression analysis, such as the **mean**, **variance**, **covariance**, and **R-squared** value, all implemented using Python.
 The dataset used is hardcoded for simplicity, and the calculations are done manually to emphasize the underlying math.